-3. The Director of Sport shall attend meetings of the Committee and shall act as its Secretary.

-- 4. It shall be the duty of the Committee to: - (a) set a strategy for University sport; - (b) secure and allocate resources to deliver that strategy; - (c) oversee the delivery of that strategy by the University Sports Service; - (d) make provision for the registration of and allocation of funds to sports clubs; - (e) manage risks relating to sport in the University, in consultation with other bodies as appropriate; - (f) make an Annual Report to the Council and the General Board and such other reports as the Council or General Board may require. - 5.
-The Committee shall meet at least once each term. - 6.
-The provisions of Special Ordinance A (vii) 5 concerning reserved business shall apply to the Reserved Committee.
+- 3. The Director of Sport shall attend meetings of the Committee and shall act as its Secretary. - 4.
+It shall be the duty of the Committee to: - (a) set a strategy for University sport; - (b) secure and allocate resources to deliver that strategy; - (c) oversee the delivery of that strategy by the University Sports Service; - (d) make provision for the registration of and allocation of funds to sports clubs; - (e) manage risks relating to sport in the University, in consultation with other bodies as appropriate; - (f) make an Annual Report to the Council and the General Board and such other reports as the Council or General Board may require. - 5.
+The Committee shall meet at least once each term.